widestage/widestage/README.md

 [mongodb](https://www.mongodb.org)

-    mongodb is used to store the widestage metadata, you have to install it even if you are not going to explore mondodb data.
+    mongodb is used to store the widestage metadata, you have to install it even if you are not going to explore mongodb data.

 [npm](https://www.npmjs.com)